sra0sha/Guess_The_Number/README.md

 - Make sure you have Python installed on your system.
 You can download it from [here](https://www.python.org/downloads/).

 ### Steps to Run
+**If you want to run the code in CMD, simply paste the below lines there; else just run the Guess_The_Number.py file in your preferred environment**
 1. **Clone the repository** to your local machine:
    ```bash
    git clone https://github.com/sra0sha/Guess_The_Number.git